rackerlabs/support-how-to/content/cloud-servers/centos-6-apache-and-php-install.md

 ---
 permalink: centos-6-apache-and-php-install/
-audit_date: '2018-09-28'
+audit_date: '2019-11-19'
 title: Install Apache and PHP on CentOS 6
 type: article
 created_date: '2011-03-09'
 created_by: Rackspace Support
-last_modified_date: '2018-10-01'
+last_modified_date: '2019-11-19'
-last_modified_by: Kate Dougherty
+last_modified_by: Chad Sterling
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article demonstrates how to install Apache&reg; and PHP on CentOS 6.
+This article demonstrates how to install Apache&reg; and PHP on CentOS 7.
-CentOS 6 comes with Apache 2.2.3 and PHP 5.1.6.
-You can install them by using the default CentOS package manager, yum.
-The advantages of using yum to perform the installation (instead of using source code) is that yum also automatically installs future security updates and handles dependencies.
+The default CentOS 7 image does not have access to repositories that support PHP version 5.6 and above so we will need to enable a repository that does.
+We will install this repository by using the default CentOS package manager, yum.
+The advantages of using yum to perform the installation (instead of the source code) is that yum also automatically installs future security updates and handles dependencies.

 ### Install Apache